colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

     return base_df
 ```

-The code cell above works properly.
+The code cell above generates all of the times for every year, from events 800m - 1500m.
+It works properly.
 Now it's time to generate the proper values for each year.

 ```python